-Three elderly distinguished gentlemen are searching for some excitement in their boring bourgeois lives and get in contact with one of count Dracula's servants.
-In a nightly ceremony they restore the count back to life.
-The three men killed Dracula's servant and as a revenge, the count makes sure that the gentlemen are killed one by one by their own sons.Written by
+Three middle-aged distinguished gentlemen are searching for some excitement in their boring bourgeois lives and get in contact with one of Count Dracula's servants, Lord Courtley.
+In a nightly ceremony, they restore the count to life.
+However, the three men killed Courtley and, in revenge, the count ensures that the gentlemen are killed one by one by their own children.Written by

 20 of 21 people found this review helpful.